Flowchart of connected app icons replaced by a clean AI agent node with arrows representing automated workflows

 The Agent vs. Flowchart Split

 The biggest shift in workflow automation right now is the move from flowcharts to agents.
 Traditional tools (Zapier, Make, Power Automate) still require you to design every path and handle every edge case.
 AI agents figure out the steps themselves based on instructions and context.
+If you’re evaluating platforms specifically designed for building and deploying these agents, see our best AI agent platforms guide.

 For structured, predictable workflows — “when a new row appears in this spreadsheet, send this email” — traditional tools still work fine.
 For anything that requires judgment, context, or handling the unexpected, agents are the better bet.